WalletWasabi/WasabiDoc/docs/getting-started/README.md

 # Getting Started

-This is short comprehensive guide on how to get started using Wasabi.
+This is a short comprehensive guide on how to get started using Wasabi.

 Please refer to the rest of the documentation for detailed explanations and best practices.